ddandrea00/Fruit-App/README.md

 A simple contact management app to keep you organized.

-Built Using Runy on Rails, Javascript, JQuery, and Bootstrap.
+Built Using Ruby on Rails, Javascript, JQuery, and Bootstrap.

 * Ruby version